Lapu-Lapu City's at-large congressional district

 Lapu-Lapu's at-large congressional district is the congressional district of the Philippines in Lapu-Lapu City.
 It has been represented in the House of Representatives of the Philippines since 2010.
 Previously included in Cebu's 6th congressional district, it includes all barangays of the city.
-It is currently represented in the 19th Congress by Cindi Chan of the PDP-Laban.
+It is currently represented in the 20th Congress by Junard Chan of the Partido Federal ng Pilipinas (PFP).